himmat-bhanushali/falkonry-python-client/README.md

-eventbuffer.set_name('Motor Health')                    #set name of the Eventbuffer eventbuffer.set_time_identifier('time')                 #set property to identify time in the data eventbuffer.set_time_format('iso_8601')                 #set format of the time in the data eventbuffer.set_thing_identifier('motor')               #set property to identify things in the data
+eventbuffer.set_name('Motor Health')                    #set name of the Eventbuffer eventbuffer.set_time_identifier('time')                 #set property to identify time in the data eventbuffer.set_time_format('iso_8601')                 #set format of the time in the data eventbuffer.set_thing_identifier('thing1')               #set property to identify things in the data

 #create Eventbuffer
 createdEventbuffer = falkonry.create_eventbuffer(eventbuffer)